Indigo Willing bio

 AVI BioPublications Personal Website

-Dr Indigo Willing, OAM, is the convener of the Adopted Vietnamese International (AVI) community network, which was launched in 2000 and is dedicated to Vietnam War adoptees.
+Dr Indigo Willing, OAM, is the convener of the Adopted Vietnamese International (AVI) community network, which is dedicated to Vietnamese adoptees.
 Indigo is also involved with various research, film events and community projects which focus on diaspora, cultural and transnational adoption communities.
 Her PhD thesis in sociology at The University of Queensland focused on the experiences of Australian parents who have adopted children from overseas countries in Asia and Africa.
-Her MA at The University of Technology, Sydney, and previous work as a Rockefeller Fellow in the Humanities at the University of Massachusetts, Boston, explored the construction of identity of adopted Vietnamese.
-With a long term interest in film and performing arts, Indigo is also the co-convener of the Asian Australian Film Forum & Network (AAFFN) with Amadeo Marquez-Perez (www.asianaustralianfilmforum.com).
-Her other collaborative film event projects include the “Transcultural Adoptee Film Festival” (www.adopteefilms.info), and she was also the Chair of “An Asian-Australian Occasion: Short Film Festival and Panel,” (http://www.darlo.tv/aafilms/AAAO_2007.html) in Brisbane in 2007.
+Her previous research work also includes being a Rockefeller Fellow in the Humanities at the University of Massachusetts, Boston, where she explored the construction of identity of adopted Vietnamese.
+Indigo is also the co-founder of the Asian Australian Film Forum & Network (AAFFN) (www.asianaustralianfilmforum.com), the “Transcultural Adoptee Film Festival in Australia” (www.adopteefilms.info), and “An Asian-Australian Occasion: Short Film Festival and Panel” in Brisbane in 2007.